GMT-458-Web-GIS/geogame-SametBucak/README.md

 # Where Is The Stadium ?

-**Where Is The Stadium** is a fun geographic game that aims to find stadium names, visuals and the correct location on the map.
+**Where Is The Stadium ?** is a fun geographic game that aims to find stadium names, visuals and the correct location on the map.
 Players can play in two different modes:

 - **Turkish Super League Mode**: Played for stadiums in the Turkish Super League.